litmuschaos/v1-litmus-docs/docs/example.md

 ## Example of running a chaos experiment

-In this example we will create an `nginx` deployment and try to inject `pod-delete` chaos.
+In this example we will create a `nginx` deployment and try to inject `pod-delete` chaos.
 We will deploy nginx under `litmus` namespace itself to simplify the process of access control.
 Please refer to [Get Started page](https://docs.litmuschaos.io/docs/next/getstarted.html) if you want to run the experiment on a deployment under a different namespace.

 If you have not already installed Litmus, install it by using the following command.